-Oh boy, …as if it hasn’t been saying and written enough already about how absolutely essential a good warm-up is! ( 5 minute whole body warm up routine can be more than enough)
+Oh boy, …as if it hasn’t been said and written enough already about how absolutely essential a good warm-up is! ( a simple and effective 5 Minute Full Body Warm Up can be more than enough)

 But here I am about to remind you that once AGAIN!

-And additionally showing how you can have a whole body warm up within 5 minutes.
+And additionally shows how you can have a whole body warm up within 5 minutes.

 Number one mistake I see: